andrei-akopian/TMPTSCH/README.md

 But contradictory to the principles of the method this Clone is bloated with functionality while remaning a single html file so you can easily save and use it offline.

+### Purpose

+The purpose of this application is to display presentations generated from TXT files (other file formats might happen to work but are not supported).
+The editing features are not intended be used for making presentations, only quick edits for typos.

 # [Try](https://andrei-akopian.github.io/TakahashiSentHtml/)

 ## Install/Download